The UK is right to offer Hongkongers a path to residency, its time it did the same for Chagossians

 Actions in Hong Kong were however in response to a totalitarian regime, hell bent on fundamentally changing the way of life of a sovereign peoples, perpetrated in this case by the CCP.

-For the Chagossians, the UK is that totalitarian regime, and the British Government has a chance to make a semblance of right by the people it has denied a homeland for over 50 years by guaranteeing the rights of the diaspora to citizenship.
+For the Chagossians, the UK is that totalitarian regime, and the British Government has a chance to finally do some right by the people it has denied a homeland for over 50 years by guaranteeing their right to British citizenship.